 Even though the founders have no idea what they are doing, they have a super-awesome method of figuring out which books to offer publishing deals.

-That’s right, they start out with zero data, and then some data, and then they train their algorithmn on that data.
-And then the algorithmn studies more data as it continues learning from nothing into something.
+That’s right, they start out with zero data, and then some data, and then they train their algorithm on that data.
+And then the algorithm studies more data as it continues learning from nothing into something.

-This is 100% farce, because the super-good AI they tout couldn’t have sprouted out of nothing.
-In fact, I don’t even think their algorithmn even exists.
+This is 100% farce because the super-good AI they tout couldn’t have sprouted out of nothing.
+In fact, I don’t even think their algorithm even exists.

-The problem is that the Inkitt algorithmn would need big data from their own users to figure out what books people read more on their platform.
+The problem is that the Inkitt algorithm would need big data from their own users to figure out what books people read more on their platform.
 (That’s what they say their algorithm analyzes).
-However, this algorithmn couldn’t have formed out of nothing.

 Also, the publishing page on their site clearly shows their method of publishing!

 - They design a cover for your book and edit the manuscript.
 (Let’s ignore the fact that authors commission their own artists.)

 - Even if the big awesome publishers deny your story, don’t worry!
 Inkitt will publish it for you if that happens!
 (Wow, they are so nice!)